zendannyy/regex/regex_notes.md

 CSV Data

-Looking for anythoing that is not a comma
+Looking for anything that is not a comma
 [^ ,]+
 anything that is not a newline